andrew/ultimate-awesome/README.md

 - [cyberelite](https://github.com/uttambodara/cyberelite) - 🔐 Welcome to Hack-Academia — your go-to destination for everything related to 🖥️ ethical hacking, 🔧 penetration testing, and 🛡️ cybersecurity research.
 Whether you're a 🌱 newcomer eager to dive into the cyber world or a 🧑‍💻 skilled expert searching for the latest tools and tactics, Hack-Academia is here to fuel your journey. ⚡.
 - [awesome-artificial-humour](https://github.com/vadim0x60/awesome-artificial-humour) - A curated list of great examples of AI-driven humour.
 - [awesome-vietnamese-language](https://github.com/virusvn/awesome-vietnamese-language) - All about Vietnamese.
+- [Awesome-Local-LLM](https://github.com/WaterPistolAI/Awesome-Local-LLM) - A curated list of resources, libraries, tools, and communities for working with Local Large Language Models (LLMs).
 - [awesome-youtube](https://github.com/willowiscool/awesome-youtube) - 📺 Curated list of awesome, high-quality (somewhat educational) YouTube channels.
 - [awesome-titanium](https://github.com/winterstefan/awesome-titanium) - Interesting facts and links for the Titanium framework.
 - [awesome-face-swap](https://github.com/xh-liu-tech/awesome-face-swap) - A collection of resources on face swap.